-1.3.4 Use of flange connections requires special consideration by the Register in each case.
-Flange types A, B and C shall be in accordance with the requirements of 2.4.3, Part VIII "Systems and Piping" of the Rules for the Classification.
+1.3.4 Flange types A, B and C shall be in accordance with the requirements of 2.4.3, Part VIII "Systems and Piping" of the Rules for the Classification.
 Their manufacture and testing shall comply with recognized standards.

-1.3.5 Heat expansion of pipes shall normally be allowed for by the provision of expansion loops (V-shaped) or bends of the pipelines provided that:
+1.3.5 Heat expansion of pipes shall normally be allowed for by the provision of expansion loops or bends of the pipelines.
+Use of bellows is allowed, glands shall not be used.